Drekith/Dashboard/README.md

 ```

 Startup will probe for the configured devices.
 If initialization fails or no hardware is detected, the simulator will activate automatically and display a brief status message in the cluster.

+> Windows note: if you see an error about `win32com.client` when starting a Waveshare USB-to-CAN adapter, reinstall dependencies so `pywin32` is present: `pip install -r requirements.txt`.

 ### In-app port configuration